Thomas Jay Park in Tucson in Pima County, Arizona — The American Mountains (Southwest)

 Topics.
 This historical marker is listed in this topic list: Air & Space.

 Location.
-32° 8.294′ N, 110° 52.101′ W. Marker is in Tucson, Arizona, in Pima County.
+32° 8.371′ N, 110° 52.227′ W. Marker is in Tucson, Arizona, in Pima County.
 It is in Thomas Jay Park.
 Marker can be reached from East Valencia Road, 0.3 miles west of South Wilmot Road.
-The marker is located in the southeastern section of the Pima Air & Space Museum.
+The marker is located in the western section of the Pima Air & Space Museum.
 Touch for map.
 Marker is at or near this postal address: 6000 East Valencia Road, Tucson AZ 85756, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Sikorsky JRS-1 (S-43) (a few steps from this marker); Beechcraft Model 2000A (a few steps from this marker); Vickers Model 744 (within shouting distance of this marker); Lockheed L-049 (within shouting distance of this marker); Beechcraft UC-45J (within shouting distance of this marker); Lockheed SR-71 Blackbird Martin 404 (within shouting distance of this marker); Beechcraft AT-7 (within shouting distance of this marker).
+Beechcraft UC-45J (a few steps from this marker); Convair C-131 (R4Y-1) (within shouting distance of this marker); Lockheed C-130D (within shouting distance of this marker); Grumman HU-16A (within shouting distance of this marker); Ryan AQM-34L (within shouting distance of this marker); North American CT-39A (within shouting distance Aero Spacelines B-377SG (within shouting distance of this marker); Douglas C-133B (within shouting distance of this marker).
 Touch for a list and map of all markers in Tucson.

 More about this marker.
 The marker is located on the outside section of the Pima Air & Space Museum.
 There is an entry fee required to visit both the inside and outside sections of the museum.